prem-dynatrace/openshift-instrumentation/README.md

 # OpenShift Cluster Operator Monitoring with Dynatrace

+> [!CAUTION]
+> **Disclaimer**: This repository is NOT an official Dynatrace product or officially supported by Dynatrace.
+This is a community-contributed solution provided as-is for educational and informational purposes only.
+The author and Dynatrace assume no responsibility or liability for any issues, damages, or losses that may arise from the use of this repository or its contents.
+Users implement this solution at their own risk.
+For official Dynatrace support and documentation, please visit [https://support.dynatrace.com](https://support.dynatrace.com) and [https://docs.dynatrace.com](https://docs.dynatrace.com).

 Comprehensive solution for monitoring OpenShift cluster operator health using Dynatrace's Kubernetes Prometheus integration.

 ## Overview